apache/www-site/theme/apache/templates/README.md

 ## Page Templates

 1. base.html - the main template.
-Other templates extend this template.
+Other templates extend this template automatically even those in the default pelican thme.
-2. page.html - need to override pelican's default page.html which automatically includes `<h1>{{ page.title }}</h1>`
+2. page.html - this overrides pelican's default page.html which includes `<h1>{{ page.title }}</h1>`.
+We don't want that behavior.

 Change the base page as necessary and add new page types as required.